derailed-dash/aoc-utils-mcp/README.md

-# The Aoc-Utils MCP Server
+# The Aoc-Utils MCP Server and Gemini Extension

-This repo contains an MCP server that exposes handy Advent of Code (AoC) utilities, e.g.
+This repo contains an extension and MCP server that exposes handy Advent of Code (AoC) utilities, e.g.

 - The `get_puzzle_input(year: int, day: int)` retrieves your puzzle data for a given specific year and day.